by Jeena Kar, DO

 The COVID-19 pandemic has severely impacted substance use disorder patients, as nearly all of the resources they normally rely on have become limited.
 Patients are being asked to stay home, which directly impacts their ability to attend AA meetings, go to methadone clinics, or visit their regular healthcare providers.
 Although there are certain adjustments being made to help extend prescriptions or provide tele-health meetings, COVID-19 has created unprecedented hurdles and has limited the access to traditional help for patients1.
 Notably, one group that will be particularly impacted by the pandemic is the Native American Youth (NAY).
 The Navajo Nation actually has the highest coronavirus infections per capita in the United States, ahead of even New York and New Jersey2.
 Furthermore, their numbers are considered grossly underestimated due to misclassification of Native Americans under the category “Other” category on coronavirus census reporting3.
 Beyond the statistics on the Navajo Nation, officials are unsure how rampant and severe coronavirus cases actually are in Native American reservations across our country.

-Even before the coronavirus pandemic, the NAY group has had consistently higher rates of addiction.
+Even before the coronavirus pandemic, the drug rehab Santa Monica CA has had consistently higher rates of addiction.
 A study by Colorado State University found lifetime drug use among NAY to be higher than the general sample at every grade level for all illicit substance use, with the exception of tranquilizers and amphetamines.
 At the same time, 30-day rates of substance use were higher in NAY for nearly all substances4.

 There are several theories as to why NAY have continuously grappled with higher-than-average rates of substance use in their communities.
 These high addiction rates can be attributed to combined factors of social isolation, lack of healthcare services, negative cultural stereotypes/racial discrimination, and poverty in their respective reservations5.